smokingwheels/chopper/README.md

 Please do not create an bug issue for this Repository, but all comments are welcomed.

+When I try it on Windows I will add a note.
+Currently for Linux.

 # YaCy

 [![Deploy to Docker Cloud](https://files.cloud.docker.com/images/deploy-to-dockercloud.svg)](https://cloud.docker.com/stack/deploy/?repo=https://github.com/yacy/yacy_search_server/tree/master/docker)